Skip to content

 • You want fine-grained control over batching and timing

 SIE exposes /v1/embeddings matching OpenAI’s API format.
-Existing OpenAI code works with a URL change.
+Existing OpenAI code works with a single URL change and no other modifications:

 from openai import OpenAI